Skip to main content

 Slow performance

 Suddenly, your computer becomes slow or unresponsive.
-Sometimes, this happens when unauthorized processes and programs consume your system resources.
+Sometimes, this happens when unauthorised processes and programs consume your system resources.
 Of course, there are other reasons for a slow computer.
 But watch out for extremely slow speeds (especially along with some of the other issues listed).
 It may be that someone has hacked your router.

 Sudden crashes